-It’s difficult to be a qualified marketer, salesperson, or someone addicted to day-trading and to not have at least heard of Salesforce.
+It’s difficult to be a qualified marketer, salesperson, or someone addicted to day-trading and to not at least have some understanding as to what Salesforce is all about.
+This is true now more than ever, given Salesforce made news for acquiring the popular chat tool Slack at the end of 2020.

-I’m a Certified Salesforce Marketing Specialist and have a great deal of experience with much of what the CRM has to offer.
+I’m a Certified Salesforce Marketing Specialist and have a great deal of experience with much of what Salesforce has to offer and generally answering what Salesforce is.
+But given the complexity of Salesforce and its applications, I had George Liang, a Certified Salesforce Admin, review this article for authenticity.

-Hopefully, the below edifies those new to CRMs and what they offer, while still offering fresh insight for the seasoned pro.
+Hopefully, the below edifies those new to CRMs while still offering fresh insight for the seasoned pro.

 Here’s what Salesforce is … in 5 minutes.